Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Interpretations

 \section{Interpretations}

 We are now in the position to discuss how to interpret the experimental results from our proposed analysis technique, in terms of new physics searches.
-In the first subsection, we apply our event selection scheme defined in~\eqref{eq:energycut} and~\eqref{eq:timecut} for the experimental data collected at the CsI detector of the COHERENT experiment~\cite{Akimov:2018ghi}, and demonstrate a moderate excess.
+In the first two subsections, we apply our event selection scheme defined in~\eqref{eq:energycut} and~\eqref{eq:timecut} for the experimental data collected at the CsI and LAr detectors of the COHERENT experiment~\cite{Akimov:2018ghi,Akimov:2020pdx}, and demonstrate a moderate excess.
 We then attempt to explain the moderate excess with a dark matter interpretation, assuming that it is real.
-By contrast, the second subsection is devoted to ways of constraining various dark matter models described in Section~\ref{sec:models}.
-For the CsI detector of COHERENT, we assume that the excess could be explained by an unidentified background or a systematic uncertainty on the observed steady-state background, i.e., the number of observed events are consistent with the number of expected background events.
+By contrast, the remaining subsections are devoted to ways of constraining various dark matter models described in Section~\ref{sec:models}.
+For COHERENT, we assume that the excess could be explained by an unidentified background or a systematic uncertainty on the observed steady-state background, i.e., the number of observed events are consistent with the number of expected background events.
 We will present expected sensitivity reaches at the other benchmark detectors listed in Table~\ref{tab:expspec} under the assumption of null signal observations as well.

 As discussed in Section~\ref{sec:models}, the dark sector gauge boson responsible for production of dark matter can be different from the dark sector gauge boson that is exchanged in detection of dark matter.
 We therefore consider two scenarios throughout this section. \begin{itemize} \item {\bf Single-mediator scenario}: In this case, $X^\mu=V^\mu$, so we have $\kappa_f^X=\kappa_f^V$, $\kappa_D^X=\kappa_D^V$, and $m_X=m_V$.
 Since the dark matter event rate at a detector is proportional to the dark matter flux times the detection cross section, an experiment obeying our search scheme is sensitive to an effective coupling $\kappa_{\rm eff}$, a combination of the coupling constants, given by